DataDog/dd-trace-rb/docs/GettingStarted.md

 end
 ```

-Do *NOT* `use :graphql` in `Datadog.configure` if you choose to configure manually, as to avoid double tracing.
+Do *NOT* `instrument :graphql` in `Datadog.configure` if you choose to configure manually, as to avoid double tracing.
 These two means of configuring GraphQL tracing are considered mutually exclusive.

 ### gRPC